dr-guangtou/daily_astroph/2019/astroph-1910.md

 * [An Analysis of the Shapes of Interstellar Extinction Curves.
 VII.
 Milky Way Spectrophotometric Optical-through-Ultraviolet Extinction and Its R-Dependence](https://arxiv.org/abs/1909.08852)
   * **Important**
+  * These curves are used to determine a new, internally consistent, NIR through UV Milky Way Mean Curve and to characterize how the shapes of the extinction curves depend on R(V )
+  * 尽管R(V)可以解释大部分消光曲线的变化，但仍有一些variance需要别的要素来解释

 * [A Kinematic Shift of C IV Broad Absorption Line in Quasar SDSS J120819.29+035559.4](https://arxiv.org/abs/1909.09411)
   * The most likely cause for the equivalent width variations of the absorption lines (at least for sysetm B) in J1208+0355 is ionization change scenario as response to the changes in the ionization continuum

 * [The ALPINE-ALMA [CII] survey: Survey strategy, observations and sample properties of 118 star-forming galaxies at 4<z<6](https://arxiv.org/abs/1909.09517)
+  * 观测高红移的“正常”SF星系：118 galaxies observed in the [CII]-158µm line and far Infrared (FIR) continuum emission in the period of rapid mass assembly, right after HI reionization ended, at redshifts 4 < z<6
+  * The overall detection rate in [CII] is 64%.
+  * 根据[CII]形态：40% mergers, 20% extended and dispersion dominated, 13% compact and 11% rotating discs, the remaining 16% being too faint to be classified

 * [Radio VLBA polarization and multi-band monitoring of the high-redshift quasar S5 0836+710 during a high activity period](https://arxiv.org/abs/1909.08568)
   * Two major flares were detected, in 2015 August and November.
 In both episodes, the apparent isotropic gamma-ray luminosity exceeds 10^50 erg/s, with a doubling time scale of about 3 hours 可能与jet上向下游运动的一个superluminal knot有关